 Life Moves On

-As restrictions hopefully ease even further on the 19th July 2021 some of your may be moving on to University in September.
+Some of you may be moving on to University in September this year.
 This could be the first time away from your parents which is a daunting thought in itself.
 So we have prepared some advice on how to manage your mental health at Uni.